 Don’t Forget About Clearance Zones

 Simply put, a clearance zone is an area around your gas fireplace in which it is unsafe to place flammable or easily damaged materials.
-When we install gas fireplaces, we remind all of our customers to avoid putting items such as wood, paper products, and window treatments too close to the firebox or directly against the glass safety barrier.
+When we install gas fireplaces, we remind all of our customers to avoid putting items such as wood, paper products, furniture, and window treatments too close to the firebox or directly against the glass safety barrier.
 Your fireplace clearance zone will vary depending on the make and model of your unit.

 Check the Safety Screen Barrier